HasPhillip/dir/readme.md

 For further support leave a GitHub issue or contact me directly at [phillip.gooch@gmail.com](mailto:phillip.gooch@gmail.com).

 ## Version History
+#### 1.4.4
+- Added image size options `a` and `f` to automatically detect size and use the full screen width respectivly.
+- Fixed some quirks in the caching system.

 #### 1.3.4
 - Fixed some typos in the comments.